 “I always said he's come to no good in the end your honor.
 If they let me have my way I could have flayed him into shape.
-But my hands were tied, the bleeding hearts and artists let him get away with murder, let me hammer him today...” (from The Trial, The Wall, 1979.)or the well known:
+But my hands were tied, the bleeding hearts and artists let him get away with murder, let me hammer him today...” (from The Trial, The Wall, 1979.)

 “We don't need no education, we don't need no thought control, no dark sarcasm in the classroom, teacher leave them kids alone” (from Another Brick in the Wall Pt II).

 An interesting note here in the latter example is the initial use of the collective “we” to imply Water's shared sentiment with kids suffering the torment of the maniacal schoolmasters.
 This brings up the importance of making delicate and specific word choices in lyricism, and the subtle differences in meaning that can be conveyed by a simple word.
 The fact that he incorporates the word “we” initially, and then “them kids” later in the passage suggests that although he relates on a personal level with the tormented, he also has some hindsight on the matter on now takes on more of a commanding, even angry role, telling the abusers “leave those kids alone!”
 Obviously, there is an interpretive element here as there always is when deciphering another’s work, but there certainly is no doubt that he relates to the abused children on some level.